adrianlshaw/adrianlshaw.github.com/_posts/2015-1-9-Docker-Container-Madness.md

 <img src="https://raw.githubusercontent.com/adrianlshaw/adrianlshaw.github.com/master/images/docker.png" alt="Docker logo" title="Docker" style="width: 50%; height: 50%"/>
 </p>

 If you want to try this out, then here is the preamble if you are running a Debian-based Linux.
+In this case I am running Ubuntu 14.04.1.
 {% highlight bash %}
 admin@host:~$ sudo apt-get install docker virt-manager
 {% endhighlight %}